tangibleStyleGuide/tangible-components-react/README.md

 ### Prerequisites

-Ensure you have a React app created - preferably with create-react-app The accordion UI was built using [react-accessible-accordions](https://www.npmjs.com/package/react-accessible-accordion?activeTab=dependents)
+Ensure you have a React app created - preferably with create-react-app.
+The accordion UI was built using [react-accessible-accordions](https://www.npmjs.com/package/react-accessible-accordion?activeTab=dependents)

 ### Installing